Livonia, Michigan: Government

 Livonia's mayor is Maureen Miller Brosnan.
-The city is located in Michigan's 11th congressional district.
+The city is located in Michigan's 12th congressional district, represented by Rashida Tlaib (Democrat).
 Livonia is in Michigan's 7th State Senate District, and is represented by Dayna Polehanki (Democrat).

-Most of Livonia makes up Michigan's 19th State House District which elected Laurie Pohutsky (Democrat) in 2018.
-A part of southeast Livonia is in the 11th district which is represented by, Jewell Jones (Democrat).
+Most of Livonia makes up Michigan's 19th State House District, which elected Laurie Pohutsky (Democrat) in 2018.
+A part of southeast Livonia is in the 11th district, which is represented by, Jewell Jones (Democrat).

 Education

 Colleges and universities

 Various private and public colleges and universities are located in Livonia, including Madonna University, Schoolcraft College, and a small University of Phoenix campus.
-The most recent university to open in Livonia is a Davenport University campus, which opened in 2008.
+The most recent university to open in Livonia is a Davenport University campus, which opened in 2008, but left the city to move to Detroit in 2017.

 Primary and secondary schools

 Public schools

 Most of Livonia is served by the Livonia Public Schools district, consisting of two early childhood centers, thirteen elementary schools, four upper elementary Schools, three middle schools and three high schools.
 The district also serves students in portions of Westland.
 A portion of northeast Livonia is served by the Clarenceville School District.

 There are currently four high schools in Livonia, all of which are public: Franklin, Churchill and Stevenson high schools in the Livonia Public Schools district; and Clarenceville High School in the Clarenceville Public School District.
 Ladywood High School, a Catholic all-girls private school run by the Felician Sisters, closed in 2018.
 Bentley High School, the first high school built in the district, closed in 1985.

 Each high school in the Livonia Public School District offers a different educational program.
 Stevenson High School is the home of the school of Global Education, an alternative education model which combines students' English and social studies classes with a focus on the student's role in the world.
 Churchill houses the MSC (Math/Science/Computer) and CAPA (Creative and Performing Arts) programs.
 Franklin currently offers an International Baccalaureate program for select students.

 Frost Middle School houses the Middle School Alternative Classrooms for the Academically Talented (MACAT) program.
 The public K-6 Webster Elementary School is home to the Alternative Classrooms for the Academically Talented (ACAT) program, as well as many after-school programs.
 Webster also has classes for disabled children.
 In 2008, the original Webster school was burned down by an arsonist, and Webster was moved to a closed-down school, Tyler Elementary.